orkestrel/validator/guides/domains.md

 Notes and caveats
 - Email and MIME checks are intentionally pragmatic; rely on upstream systems for strict RFC validation when necessary
-- URL checks use the platform URL; absolute URLs only
+- URL checks are conservative absolute URL parsing; absolute URLs only
 - JSON value excludes functions, undefined, symbols, and non-finite numbers (NaN/Infinity)